nasa/Common-Metadata-Repository/ingest-app/api_docs.md

 ### <a name="validate-collection"></a> Validate Collection

 Collection metadata can be validated without having to ingest it.
 The validation performed is schema validation, UMM validation, and inventory specific validations.
 Keyword validation can be enabled with the [keyword validation header](#validate-keywords-header).
-It returns status code 200 on successful validation, status code 400 with a list of validation errors on failed validation.
+It returns status code 200 with a list of any warnings on successful validation, status code 400 with a list of validation errors on failed validation.
+Warnings would be returned if the ingested record passes native XML schema validation, but not UMM-C validation.

 ```
 curl -i -XPOST -H "Content-type: application/echo10+xml" -H "Echo-Token: XXXX" %CMR-ENDPOINT%/providers/PROV1/validate/collection/sampleNativeId15 -d \